usegalaxy-eu/website/docs/_events/2016-09-27-conda-hackathon.md

 location: online
 ---

-We were contributing to a conda packaging hackathon.
+We were contributing to a Galaxy P and conda packaging hackathon.

 More information can be found [here](https://github.com/galaxyproteomics/tools-galaxyp/issues/57)